Hay MacDowall: Biography

 Day Hort MacDowall (1795–1870) and great-nephew was Canadian politician Day Hort MacDowall (1850–1927).

 In August 1782, he was the commanding officer of the fort of Trincomalee when the French lay siege to it in the run-up to the Battle of Trincomalee.
 He surrendered to Suffren on 30 August in exchange for safe passage to Madras for his 1,000-man garrison.

 Later life and disappearance

-MacDowall was appointed Lieutenant-Colonel of the 57th Regiment of Foot in 1791 and served in Flanders in 1793 and after serving as Commander-in-Chief in Ceylon from 1798 to 1804.
+MacDowall was appointed Lieutenant-Colonel of the 57th Regiment of Foot in 1791 and served in Flanders in 1793 and later as commander-in-chief in Ceylon from 1798 to 1804.
 In 1802, as a Major-General, he was appointed Colonel commandant of a Battalion of the 40th Regiment of Foot in place of Lord Hutchinson.
 He was appointed Commander-in-Chief of the Madras Army in 1807.
 He was made Colonel of the 41st Regiment of Foot in 1808.
 Following a period of dispute with the civil government of Madras over his exclusion from its council, and the affair of the arrest of Quartermaster-General John Munro, he resigned his commission in January 1809 and took ship for England on the East Indiaman Lady Jane Dundas.
 The ship was lost with all hands near the Cape of Good Hope in March 1809.